pavan4728/GitPractice/READme.md

-# HI its 1st repo
+# HI its 1st repoeeee